 - 3.5.1.
-The lighting controls shall be designed to provide the following functions: - a) The lighting controller (i.e. timer) shall be programmable controlled, complete with automatic daylight savings adjustment. - b) Provide a photocell control on all control designs where the default is "dusk to dawn". - c) The exterior lighting levels are to dim to 30% 1 hour for security lighting and CCTV cameras after the last scheduled transit vehicle has left and the site is closed. - d) Sites that are being rehabilitated shall have their lighting controls modified to meet these requirements.
+The lighting controls shall be designed to provide the following functions: - a) The lighting controller (i.e. timer) shall be programmable controlled, complete with automatic daylight savings adjustment;

+- b) Provide a photocell control on all control designs where the default is "dusk to dawn"; - c) The exterior lighting levels are to dim to 30% 1 hour for security lighting and CCTV cameras after the last scheduled transit vehicle has left and the site is closed; - d) Sites that are being rehabilitated shall have their lighting controls modified to meet these requirements; and - e) Can be disabled as part of a master shut off noted in section 3.7.